-Current fees are $175 for the assessment; $40 for the orientation; $35 for 2 books, and the group weekly rate, varying from $15 to $35 per group session.
-Consideration is given to challenges, and will be discussed during the orientation session.
-Some scholarships may be available as well: we continue to attempt to find resources for those we serve, so please do not hesitate to ask for availability.
-If you have questions or wish to learn more about the current costs and scholarship availability, please call the office at 785-350-2858.
+Current fees are $175 for the assessment; $40 for the orientation; $35 for the Participant Workbook and the River of Cruelty booklet, and the group weekly rate is offered on a sliding scale from $15 to $45 per group session.
+Consideration is given to challenges and will be discussed during the orientation session.
+If you have questions please call the office at 785-350-2858.
 We’d love to connect with you.

-Our 2021 Group Schedule has morning, afternoon, and evening groups available.
-You will have the opportunity during the Orientation Session to determine which available group has openings will work best for you.
+We have morning, afternoon, and evening group times available.
+You will have the opportunity during the Orientation Session to determine which available group time and location will work best for you.

-- Woven into the facility culture for the reinforcement of key elements for transformational change
+- An ability to weave this approach into the organizational culture to reinforce key elements for transformational change

 - Extensive staff training and support

 Many justice-involved youth have experienced trauma.
 Our approach helps youth address trauma as well as accept accountability for the impact of their behaviors toward others.
-Youth develop foundational skills surrounding healthy relationships in this program.
+Youth develop foundational skills surrounding building healthy relationships and healthy families in this program.